project-zot/project-zot.github.io/docs/developer-guide/onboarding.md

 #### Install golang (1.19+)

 The zot project requires `golang 1.19` or newer.
-You can follow [these instructions](https://go.dev/learn/) to install the `golang` toolchain.
+You can follow the [golang instructions](https://go.dev/learn/) to install the `golang` toolchain.
 After installation, make sure that the `path` environment variable or your IDE can find the toolchain.